Margot Frank: Arrest and death

-From here they were taken by train, on 8 August, to the Dutch Westerbork transit camp.
+The group was first taken to the Sicherheitsdienst (SD) headquarters on Euterpestraat in Amsterdam for questioning, then they were taken to the Huis van Bewaring (House of Detention I) on the Weteringschans in Amsterdam.
+They remained here for a few days and then, by train, on 8 August, to the Dutch Westerbork transit camp.
+Victor Kugler and Johannes Kleiman were taken to a different detention center on the Amstelveenseweg and later transferred to the Kamp Amersfoort.
 As the Frank family had failed to respond to Margot's call-up notice in 1942 and had been discovered in hiding, they (along with Fritz Pfeffer and the van Pels family) were declared criminals by the camp's officials and detained in its punishment block to be sentenced to hard labor in the battery dismantling plant.
 They remained there until they were selected for Westerbork's last deportation to Auschwitz on 3 September 1944.
 Bloeme Evers-Emden, an Amsterdam native who had known Margot and Anne from the Jewish Lyceum, recalled that Margot and Edith were selected for a transport to the Liebau labor camp in Upper Silesia, but Anne was prohibited from joining because she had developed scabies; Margot and Edith opted to stay behind with Anne and Bloeme went on without them.
 Another selection forcibly separated Edith from her daughters when on 30 October, Margot and Anne were transferred to the Bergen-Belsen concentration camp.
 Left behind, Edith died in Auschwitz on 6 January 1945.

-Margot Frank died in February or March of 1945 at the age of 19 from typhus; Anne succumbed to the same disease a day or two later.
+Margot Frank died in February or March 1945 at the age of 19 from typhus; Anne succumbed to the same disease a day or two later.
 Janny Brandes-Brilleslijper and her sister Lientje buried them together in one of Bergen-Belsen's mass graves; in July 1945, once Janny came back to the Netherlands and recovered from typhus, she wrote to Otto Frank and informed him that both of his daughters had died.